 Here is a look at some of the ways running can help increase your height.
 It might not increase too much of your height, but people will notice a change in your tallness.

 Health therapists also state that running can contribute to the height increase by stimulating the growth hormone.
-When you run, the HGH growth hormones are naturally produced.
+When you run, the growth hormones (HG) are naturally produced.
 Nonetheless, this will only happen if you are running intensively.
-Also, proper diet is needed for this to happen naturally.
+Also, a proper diet is needed for this to happen naturally.

-The level of the growth hormone will depend on the effectiveness of the exercise.
+The level of the HG will depend on the effectiveness of the exercise.
 This concept applies perfectly for longer distance runners.
-I have personally noticed that several of my experienced marathon running friends have increased their height after several mnths of training.
+I have personally noticed that several of my experienced marathon running friends have increased their height after several months of training.

 Don’t forget to incorporate your intensive exercise with a well-balanced diet.
-The Fit Indian recommends such foods like eggs, soybeans, dairy products, chicken, nuts and seeds, bananas, among others.
+The Fit Indian recommends such foods as eggs, soybeans, dairy products, chicken, nuts and seeds, bananas, among others.

 Having a very inactive lifestyle of the body can also lead to ossified bones in the leg.
-Sprinting helps to fix the injured microfractures in the bones, which then increase the length of the bones.
+Sprinting helps to fix the injured micro-fractures in the bones, which then increases the length of the bones.
 Longer bones lead to a taller body.
-And that is how running helps to increase your tallness.

 What running does is to reveal your hidden height by fixing your posture.
 You will have relaxed shoulders, a straight back, and your head will stay up.
 In other words, running helps to fix the curved posture that makes a person appear shorter.

-Also, it helps to trigger the hormones that lead to the natural bodily growth.
-So if the growth hormones work at your height, you will end up looking taller than before.
+Also, it helps to trigger the HG that lead to natural bodily growth.
+So if the growth hormones work at your height you will end up looking taller than before.
 Unfortunately, if you have a shortness gene, the growth hormone will only work to the maximum height that still looks short.